fntz/omhs/Readme.md

 AsyncResult.completed(value)
 ```

 Paths are described as method + url like structure: `/foo/bar/` +
 additional helpers: `uuid`/`string`/`long`/and `regex`/ or full url-path matcher: `*`.

 `headers` and `cookies` do not participate in matching, just paths.

 For deserializing `body`/`query` need to implement a deserialization strategy:
 transform from raw string to necessary object.

-### before work:
-1. add `-Ydelambdafy:inline` in scalacOptions
-2. add reflect: `"org.scala-lang" % "scala-reflect" % scalaVersion.value % "compile"`

 # Examples: